Need frugal meal planning help? Check out my menus showing what our family of 5 eats on a $200/mo. grocery budget. Lots of great cheap meal ideas.

 - Various Leftovers; Easy Homemade Yogurt; Apples; Frozen Blueberries

-- Columbian Chicken and Rice; Lettuce Salad; Homemade Applesauce; Homemade Vanilla Pudding
+- One Pan Spanish Chicken and Rice; Lettuce Salad; Homemade Applesauce; Homemade Vanilla Pudding

 - Breakfast Burritos (made these earlier and froze them); Easy Homemade Yogurt; Apples; Clementines